jkatz/jkatz.github.io/content/english/post/postgres/may-2022-release-should-i-update.md

 breaking changes.
 You should *always* test each update release before releasing it into your production environment.

-However, the May 12, 2022 release had some changes that could have an impact on your environment.
-Specifically, there are two bugs that you should be aware of and consider how they may impact your PostgreSQL installations if you choose to upgrade.
-You do need to weigh the decision to upgrade against incorporating the fix for CVE-2022-1552 and the
-[other bug fixes available in this release](https://www.postgresql.org/about/news/postgresql-143-137-1211-1116-and-1021-released-2449/).
+However, there are a few issues that you should be aware when deciding to upgrade.
+One issue affects all versions of PostgreSQL 14 through versions 14.3, and one issue is specific to the May 12, 2022 release You do need to weigh the decision to upgrade against incorporating the fix for CVE-2022-1552 and the [other bug fixes available in this release](https://www.postgresql.org/about/news/postgresql-143-137-1211-1116-and-1021-released-2449/).

 The below explains what each issue is, what versions of PostgreSQL it effects,